-- The company benefits from the free equity participation, which attracts the better management and also helps to retain the employees.
+- The company benefits from the free equity participation, which attracts better management and also helps to retain the employees.

 - The company enjoys multiple financial opportunities, such as cheaper bank loans, convertible debt, equity, etc.

-- Certain costs, like legal expenses, marketing costs and accounting costs will be added apart from the regular costs spent in the company.
+- Certain costs, like legal expenses, marketing costs and accounting costs, will be added apart from the regular costs spent in the company.

-- Once the enterprise becomes a public company, the company has to disclose all its financial information, like the business information including the rigid balance sheet and all other financial statements.
+- Once the enterprise becomes a public company, the company has to disclose all its financial information, like the business information, including the rigid balance sheet and all other financial statements.

-- There can be agency problem that may become a stranger because there will be the new set of shareholders entered the business.
+- There can be an agency problem that may become a stranger because there will be the new set of shareholders entered the business.

 - The business information that is disseminated to the public can be beneficial for the competitors to analyse the company.

 - The company may start facing the risk of litigation increased, such as the risks of private securities class actions, in additions to the activities that are related to the shareholder derivatives, etc.

 So, it is not only for the investor of the stock, but there are also many advantages and disadvantages associated with the company too.
 At the same time, we need to explore the pros and cons related to investors.